-For more information on gait and Parkinson’s disease, please visit the EPDA website.
+For more information on gait and Parkinson’s disease, please visit Parkinson’s Europe website.

 This podcast was funded by Charco Neurotech, the company behind CUE1 – a wearable medical device designed to help alleviate gait impairment and support movement in people with Parkinson’s.

 Share this story